Why Bitcoin is More Useful Than Gold

 The Gold Standard

-Gold has been the go to asset for any person or government wanting to store value.
+For Millenia, gold has been the go to asset for any person or government wanting to store value.

 It is a safe hedge against all the money printing, and has always been a dependable store of value as fiat currencies lose their purchasing power.